ADaMiller14/Planning/README.md

 We will begin the project at the beginning of the second semester, January 20<sup>th</sup>.

 For the first 3 weeks, we will work on the code.
+* We'll spend the first week working on the accelerometer and servo
+* The second week will be the altimeter
+* The third week will add the camera (maybe) and fix all the bugs.

 For the next 2 weeks, we will create the housing for the components.